-In the movie, Jerome has idolized Picasso from a very young age and wants to be a famous artist (possibly just so he can meet girls).
+In the movie, Jerome (Max Minghella) has idolized Picasso from a very young age and wants to be a famous artist (possibly just so he can meet girls).
 When he gets to Strathmore College, he very becomes very disappointed with the state of affairs, surrounded by incomprehensible art, crazy students, an even crazier alumni, and teachers who really don't care.
 He becomes increasingly bitter and alienates everyone around him.

 - Aggressive Categorism: Bardo invokes this on Jerome's first day by pointing out exactly what stereotype each student falls into, including himself as "The Guy Who Keeps Dropping Out Because He's Too Afraid To Try Anything New."